What factors have impacted on older people’s (75+) access/experience of digital public services during covid-19?

-What are we trying to do?
+What did we do?

-Why is this important?
+Why was this important?

 Digital exclusion affects many people including those on low incomes, those living in social housing, people living with disabilities, people in rural areas, people for whom English is not their first language, as well as other marginalised groups.
 Whilst these factors are important indicators as to who is digitally excluded, age remains the biggest indicator.

 It is estimated that around 20% of the population in the UK (11 million people) lack basic digital skills.
 In Greater Manchester (GM), as many as 1.2m residents are estimated to be excluded in some way to digital technologies with a large proportion of these being over the age of 65 years.

 The Covid-19 pandemic has highlighted the scale of the issue with many people essentially cut off during the early lockdowns.
 In May 2021, following his re-election as Mayor of GM, Andy Burnham, announced ambitions for GM to become one of the first city-regions in the world to equip all under-25s, all over-75s and disabled people with the skills, connectivity, and technology to get online.

 - In Phase I of the project we conducted a rapid review of literature which built upon the Digital Inclusion review conducted by the Older People and Frailty Policy Research Unit investigating the key issues related to access to digital technologies in published and grey literature over the past 12 months.